jervisfm/JenkinsTraub/README.md

 This algorithm is a faster than Newton method (which has order 2 AKA quadratic convergence) for finding the roots of polynomials.
 It can handle complex coefficients and roots and does not suffer from stability issues.

 For an overview of the algorithm, the [Wikipedia article on the algorithm](https://en.wikipedia.org/wiki/Jenkins–Traub_algorithm) is a good starting point.
-More complete details can be found in the original Paper published by Jenkins and Traub in 1969.
+More complete details can be found in the [original Paper](http://link.springer.com/article/10.1007%2FBF02163334)  published by Jenkins and Traub in 1970.

 How to Run
 ==========

-You
+The program accepts two parameters one of which is required.
+These are described below.

 <pre>
    python main.py -p [Polynomial] -e [error]
          Where: